Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Madame Brasserie and Le Jules Verne.

 In this section, we answer some of the questions visitors asked before booking a table at one of the Eiffel Tower restaurants.

-Eiffel Tower restaurants are called Jules Verne (extremely sophisticated dining), 58 Tour Eiffel (fine dining), and La Bulle Parisienne (regular family dining).
+Eiffel Tower restaurants are called Jules Verne (extremely sophisticated dining), Madame Brasserie (fine dining), and La Bulle Parisienne (regular family dining).

-If you are not on a budget but wouldn’t want to splurge as well, you must try 58 Tour Eiffel restaurant on the first floor.
+If you are not on a budget but wouldn’t want to splurge, you must try the Madame Brasserie restaurant on the first floor.

 If you are on a budget or a large group, we recommend ‘Buffets outlets’ on which are available on the Esplanade, first floor, and the second floor.

 The premium fine dining restaurant Jules Verne opens at noon for lunch and closes at 1.30 pm.
-It begins again at 6 pm for dinner, and the last guests walk in at 9.30 pm.
+It begins again at 7 pm for dinner, and the last service order is taken at 9 pm.

 There are many more restaurants and food & drink counters at Eiffel Tower, opening the moment the attraction opens for the public.

-However, best is to book your table online – that’s much faster and convenient.
+However, it is best is to book your table online – that’s much faster and convenient.

 At Le Jules Verne restaurant, the cost of the meal depends on what you opt for –